kwabenadarkwa/Agean/README.md

 - Tesseract has to be installed and added to the path for this to work(I am going to end up using something else but for now)
 - The thing you host the application on has to have ffmpeg installed in order for the splitting into frames to work
+- You might have to install the _event_pipeline_ package from the git repository and then install it from source for it to work

 ## Overall System Design